Seafood

 Scotland catches some of the best seafood in the world — langoustines, hand-dived scallops, razor clams, wild salmon — and then ships 80% of it to continental Europe.
 The prawns on your supermarket shelf probably came from Vietnam.
 The fix, if you care enough, is direct-from-harbour delivery.

-Quick Answer: The best Scottish seafood delivery service for most people is George Campbell & Sons in Edinburgh — £72 for a serious weekend basket, next-day UK-wide delivery, and the freshest product we tested across six suppliers.
-Loch Fyne wins on premium smoked salmon and The Fish Society wins on range (turbot, john dory, line-caught pollock).
+Quick Answer: For most people, George Campbell & Sons in Perth is a strong all-rounder — a long-established family fishmonger offering a serious weekend basket from around £72 with next-day UK-wide delivery.
+Loch Fyne is best known for premium smoked salmon and The Fish Society for range (turbot, john dory, line-caught pollock).
 Check what's in peak season on our Seafood Calendar before you commit to any order — freshness starts with timing.

 Contents